Parashat Va’eira 5772

 Summary

-Most of Parashat Va’eira is devoted to the plagues.
-Before Paro relented and sent the Jewish people out of his land, Egypt was subjected to ten plagues.
-The first seven of those plagues are recounted in this week’s parasha.
+Most of Parshat Va’eira is devoted to the plagues.
+Before Pharoah (Hebrew: Paro) relented and sent the Jewish people out of his land, Egypt was subjected to ten plagues.
+The first seven of those plagues are recounted in this week’s parsha.

-Before the first plague, Hashem sends Moshe to Paro.
-The basic message to Paro is to send the Jewish people out of Egypt (see Shemot 6:10).
+Before the first plague, Hashem sends Moses / Moshe to Pharaoh.
+The basic message to Pharaoh is to send the Jewish people out of Egypt (see Exodus 6:10).

-Also, Moshe and his brother Aharon are told to show Paro a sign.
+Also, Moses and his brother Aaron /Aharon are told to show Pharaoh a sign.
 This is recorded in the Torah as the incident of the staff turning into a serpent.

-Here is the Judaic Classics translation of Shemot 7:8-13:
+Here is the Judaic Classics translation of Shemot – Exodus 7:8-13:

 8. And the Lord spoke to Moses and to Aaron, saying,